 9 a.m. to 5 p.m.

-Hosted by UF Health Medical Psychology, the Fear Facers Summer Day Camp will be led by a team of medical and academic experts including Carol Mathews, MD, a UF Health psychiatrist internationally recognized for her work in obsessive-compulsive and related disorders and Joseph McNamara, PhD, a UF Health psychologist who specializes in the treatment of obsessive-compulsive disorder.
+Hosted by UF Health Medical Psychology and the Center for OCD, Anxiety, and Related Disorders, the Fear Facers Summer Day Camp will be led by a team of medical and academic experts including Carol Mathews, MD, a UF Health psychiatrist internationally recognized for her work in obsessive-compulsive and related disorders and Joseph McNamara, PhD, a UF Health psychologist who specializes in the treatment of obsessive-compulsive disorder.

 Treatments for Obsessive-Compulsive Disorders